 We understand that not many of the people are aware of the fact that the edges of the wood floor boards are not all the same.
-For a good, or for a bad, when it comes to wood flooring there is not only a fascinating variety of wood species, textures, installation systems, colors and more to choose from, but also a number of edges to take into account.
-Of course, a big reason for this variety of choice is made in order to attract more clients and it is pretty much a marketing trick in its heart, however the diversity is also very important in order to make the best choice, when purchasing a wood floor for your project.
+For a good, or for a bad, when it comes to wood flooring there is not only a fascinating variety of wood species, textures, installation systems, colours and more to choose from but also a number of edges to take into account.
+Of course, a big reason for this variety of choice is made in order to attract more clients and it is pretty much a marketing trick in its heart, however, the diversity is also very important in order to make the best choice, when purchasing a wood floor for your project.
 Do you believe that all wood floor materials are suitable particularly for any environment?
 Well, you are wrong if you think so and wood floor edging styles also play their vital role in the whole project.

 Square edge wood flooring

 Square-edged wood planks are cut at 90 degrees and left that way, without the edges being treated further.
 Because of the fact that these planks are cut with attention to every detail and when fitted they add a highly uniform and sleek look to the floor, this option tends to be more expensive than the others.
 However, square-edged flooring boards really are worth the investment, because they look stunning when installed, a bit more high-end than the other alternatives.
 However, installing boards with square edges on a DIY basis is maybe not the best idea because of the risk of damaging the edges, so be sure to ask the wood floor installation professionals for help.

 This flooring features a bevel on the edge of the boards.
 Unlike square-edged wooden boards, the production of bevelled edge wooden boards doesn’t require that much caution and the level of precision is not that high in this case.
 This option is also easier to be installed since it allows much more errors during the process of fitting.
 In addition, this option is easier to maintain and the risk of imperfections caused by dirt and grime is reduced.